tomwayson/react-arcgis-hub/README.md

 The default translations for this libary are distributed with the built code.

 See how the [Example app loads the translations from this library and configures react-intl](./example/src/AppWrapper.js).

+## Development

+This library was created with [create-react-library](https://www.npmjs.com/package/create-react-library).

+Follow these [development instructions](https://github.com/transitive-bullshit/create-react-library#development) to build and run the library and example app locally.

 ## License